 A network visualization tool can give you a dynamic way to visualize, explore, and understand your data.
 Playing around with how you represent your data lets you see both the big picture at a glance, and dive into granular detail.
 This flexibility enables you to gain key insights faster and more effortlessly.

 Easily shareable insights

 The saying “a picture is worth a thousand words” is certainly true when it comes to network visualization.
 An image is a more impactful way to share key findings and information with decision-makers and other stakeholders.

 Network visualization use cases

 Network visualization lets you get an overview of IT infrastructure including servers, routers, workstations, and more.
-This lets you not only better understand your network, but also helps more easily identify and remedy important health and performance issues.
+This lets you not only better understand dependencies in your network, but also helps more easily identify and remedy important health and performance issues.

 Data governance is necessary to guarantee the quality, usability, and security of your data, and for larger organizations it’s a key conformity requirement.
 A network visualization tool gives business users the ability to visualize and analyze their operations and easily find answers.

 Today’s supply chains are highly complex, requiring the right tools and techniques to efficiently manage them.
 Network visualization helps analysts bring together key information to provide end-to-end visibility of supply chain operations.
 This enables analysts to more easily identify bottlenecks, track shipments, monitor supplier performance, etc.